cvlab-kaist/RAIN-GS/README.md

 :umbrella:: Equal Contribution <br>
 &dagger;: Corresponding Author
+## News

+We found that the current version of our code has minor bugs including the rendering code 😢. <br>
+We will fix everything as soon as possible.

 ## Introduction
 ![](assets/teaser.png)<br>
 We introduce a novel optimization strategy (**RAIN-GS**) for 3D Gaussian Splatting!